telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/customization/defining-custom-css-styles.md

 Note that in some scenarios, it is useful to manually check what styles are applied to the editor's content before and after it is submitted.
 Thus, you can trace if some global styles are ruing your design.
 This can be easily done using [IE Dev Toolbar](http://www.microsoft.com/downloads/details.aspx?familyid=e59c3964-672d-4511-bb3e-2d5e1db91038&displaylang=en) or [FireBug](http://getfirebug.com/).

->note Note the version number in the CSS file URL - this should be set to the RadEditor for MOSS version you have - e.g. 5.1.2.0 if your version is 5.12
+>tip Note the version number in the CSS file URL - this should be set to the RadEditor for MOSS version you have - e.g. 5.1.2.0 if your version is 5.12
 >

->note Similarly to the default rich-text editor the Telerik RadEditor for MOSS cannot load CSS files from the "Style Library" folder.
+>tip Similarly to the default rich-text editor the Telerik RadEditor for MOSS cannot load CSS files from the "Style Library" folder.
 >